Mayur-Shashidhar/Path-Tracing-Tool/README.md

 ## 📖 Conclusion

-This project implements a **Client–Server based SDN Path Tracing Tool** that tracks **flow rules**, identifies the **forwarding path**, and displays the **route taken by packets**.
-The tool satisfies all specified requirements using a simple CLI-based implementation.
+This project implements a **hybrid SDN Path Tracing Tool** that combines:

+* 📊 Logical flow-based path computation
+* 🌐 Real network emulation using Mininet

+It demonstrates how **packet forwarding decisions** can be analyzed, validated, and visualized in a controlled SDN environment, making it a strong foundation for advanced networking and SDN-based systems.

+---

+## 🚀 Future Improvements

+* 🔄 Replace static flow tables with real switch flow extraction (`ovs-ofctl`)
+* 🌐 Add web-based visualization (graph view)
+* ⚡ Integrate SDN controller (Ryu)
+* 📊 Add latency and path metrics analysis
+* 🔍 Support dynamic topologies

+---